 - Whisk together the dressing ingredients.

 - Brush all the vegetables with oil.
-Place the peppers, zucchini and leek on a preheated grill or barbecue and grill for 2-3 minutes each side minutes or until cooked as desired.
+Place the peppers, zucchini and leek on a preheated Circulon Momentum grill pan or barbecue and grill for 2-3 minutes each side minutes or until cooked as desired.
 Add asparagus in last minute of cooking.
 Place in a large bowl and season with the oregano, salt and pepper.

 - Arrange on plates with the watercress, drizzle with the dressing and scatter with the almonds and goat cheese.
 Serve warm with a crusty loaf of bread, olive oil and balsamic.